ThompsonBethany01/Telco_Churn/README.md

 # **Project Steps**
 ## Acquire & Prepare
 ### acquire.py
-Data is aquired from the company SQL database.
+Data is aquired from the company SQL database using a [querry](https://github.com/ThompsonBethany01/Telco_Churn/blob/master/acquire_churn.sql) to join all tables.
 Login credentials are required.
 Functions are stored in the [acquire.py](https://github.com/ThompsonBethany01/Telco_Churn/blob/master/acquire.py) file, which allows quick access to the data.
 Once the aquire file is imported, it can be used each time using the data.
 ### prepare.py
 Within the [prepare.py](https://github.com/ThompsonBethany01/Telco_Churn/blob/master/prepare.py) file:
 - Any duplicate observations are removed